Pints, Pounds, & Pâté

 What to Wear in Italy

-There's no reason that you can't find a happy medium and feel comfortable for touring, while simultaneously looking and feeling stylish in one of the most fashionable cities in the world.
+There's no reason that you can't find a happy medium and feel comfortable for touring, while simultaneously looking and feeling stylish in one of the most fashionable countries in the world.

 What to Wear in Italy